 - I wet my hands before rolling the cookie dough, which helps to prevent the dough from sticking to hands.

-- Don’t leave these cookies out for long at room temperature, as they have bananas in them.
-To reduce the sticky texture, you could also chill the cookie dough before rolling it.
+- Don’t leave these cookies out for long at room temperature, as they contain bananas.
+You could also chill the cookie dough before rolling it to reduce the sticky texture.

 - For a more healthy oatmeal cookie leave the chocolate chips out.